Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 The Belgium Student Visa

-Regardless of the length of your stay and nationality, you need to apply for a residence permit when you arrive in Belgium.
+Regardless of nationality or length of stay, most non EU students must apply for a residence permit after arriving in Belgium.

-Non EU/EEA/Schengen international students must apply for one of the two following visa types according to the length of your degree programme in Belgium:
+Non EU students typically apply for one of the following visa types depending on the duration of their studies:

-• Type C Short-Stay Visa: For academic programmes of less than 90 days
+• Type C Short Stay Visa: For study programmes of up to 90 days

-• Type D Long-Stay Visa: For academic programmes of more than 90 days
+• Type D Long Stay Visa: For study programmes longer than 90 days

 Required Documents